 Emma's story has been the subject of many online articles and blogs, and has been featured on the Canadian podcast series, The Nighttime Podcast: and American podcasts, True Crime Garage, and Darkness Radio.

 A team of volunteers work diligently with Emma's mother to handle tips, follow up on sightings, conduct interviews, produce visuals, and communicate with the public and police.
-They also administer the Facebook discussion group, helpfindemma.ca, and the Help Find Emma Fillipoff Facebook page, which now has an estimated 10k followers.
+They administer the Help Find Emma Fillipoff Facebook page, which now has nearly 15k followers.

 Tips and rumours continue to be reported and are investigated by Shelley’s volunteer search team and by police.

 New Witness, New Search Efforts